wekeo/learn-olci/README.md

 tree, and you will unable to navigate to these.
 So make sure you run the line above from the correct directory!*

 Now you can run the notebooks!
+We recommend you start with the [Index module](./Index.ipynb).

 ### Collaborating, contributing and issues